luehrsenheinrich/wpm-citations/plugin/readme.txt

 1. Upload the `citations` folder to the `/wp-content/plugins/` directory
 1. Activate the \'Citations\' plugin through the \'Plugins\' menu in WordPress

+== Screenshots ==
+1. The Bibliography Block
+2. The Citations Rich Text Format

+== Changelog ==

+A comprehensive changelog can be found in the [releases section of the plugin's GitHub repository](https://github.com/luehrsenheinrich/wpm-citations/releases).